Why It Works

 For the Broth: Place chicken in a pressure cooker and cover with 6 1/4 cups (1.5L) water.
 (No matter what, be sure not to exceed the max-fill line of your cooker.)
 Rinse cured pork belly of salt and sugar, then add to pot, nestling it on top (the pork belly does not have to be submerged).
 Cover pressure cooker, bring to low pressure, and cook for 40 minutes.
 Allow pressure cooker to depressurize naturally.

 In a large heatproof bowl, combine leek, onion, carrot, garlic, and ginger.
 Using tongs and a spatula, carefully transfer pork belly to a plate or rimmed baking sheet.
 Carefully pour broth through a fine-mesh strainer into the bowl of chopped vegetables.
-(Reserve all chicken bones and meat for a second broth, if desired; see note.)
+(Reserve all chicken bones and meat for a second broth, if desired; see notes.)
 Stir broth once, then add the kombu for the broth and stir again.
 Let broth steep for 45 minutes.

 Strain broth into a large, clean mixing bowl, then decant into pint or other storage containers.
-(Reserve chopped vegetables and kombu for a second broth, if desired; see note.)
+(Reserve chopped vegetables and kombu for a second broth, if desired; see notes.)
 Cover containers and place in refrigerator.

 For the Tare: Transfer kombu and its soaking water to a medium saucepan and bring to a bare simmer over medium-high heat.
 Remove from heat and add katsuobushi flakes.
 Let dashi steep 3 minutes.